lesleycw/f5-xc-waap/docs/lab2/httpLB.rst

 #.
 Click on the *Add Items* link under the *Default Origin Servers* section.

 #.
 The "Select Origin Pool Method" will be set to "Origin Pool".
 Under the "Origin Pool" dropdown menu select the "public" pool you created earlier.

+   This will be listed under your namespace name (ex student001 below)

    .. image:: /_static/lb-pool-public.png